 top of page

-• Oct 25
+• Oct 25, 2025

 • 4 min read

-The SnapHatch Bug Out Bag is described as “your essential streamside tool… designed to fit most landing nets and help you quickly gather and identify aquatic insects, whether they’re nymphs clinging to rocks or adults drifting on the surface.”
+The SnapHatch Bug Out Bag is described as “your essential streamside tool… designed to fit most landing nets and help you quickly gather and identify aquatic insects, whether they’re nymphs clinging to rocks or adults and emergers drifting on the surface.”

-Here’s a breakdown of the process:
+Here’s a breakdown of the process to effectively use the Bug Out Bag:

-2. Sample nymphs (under the surface)
+2. Sample Nymphs (Under the Surface)

 • Lift and examine what you’ve collected in the seine.